globalrx/globalrx/README.md

 ### System

-GlobalRx is a web app written in Python using the [Django](https://www.djangoproject.com/) framework.
+The Global Drug Label Explorer (GDLE) is a web app written in Python using the [Django](https://www.djangoproject.com/) framework.
 The backend uses Postgres and Elasticsearch for data storage and search.
 The frontend uses Django templates.
 The application is containerized using Docker for easy deployment and development.

 ### Setup

-For GlobalRx setup instructions see: [Setup](./docs/readme.md) The current database structure is avaiable via [DBVisualizer export](./docs/dbvisualizer.png)
+For GDLE setup instructions see: [Setup](./docs/readme.md) The current database structure is avaiable via [DBVisualizer export](./docs/dbvisualizer.png)

 #### DLE 2022